cjcar61/sfha-team-blue-project1/README.md

 # sfha-team-blue-project1
-Our client is requesting the following as ‘must haves’:
+A very ugly website that checks all the boxes for project 1....I think Our client is requesting the following as ‘must haves’:
 When the hamburger menu is clicked, the menu must ‘toggle’ in and out The main content, including the image must get no wider than 1000px